CongruiDu/Congruidu.github.io/index.md

 ## About Me

-I am a incoming Ph.D. student in computer science at the University of California, Santa Barabara, advised by Prof. Shiyu Chang.
-Recently, I received my Bechelor of Science degree in computer science from UCSB.
+I am an incoming Ph.D. student in Computer Science at the University of California, Santa Barbara, advised by Prof. Shiyu Chang.
+I recently earned my Bachelor of Science in Computer Science from UCSB.

 ## Research Interests

-- **Natrual Language Processing**
+- **Natural Language Processing**
 - **Machine Learning**

 ## News

-- **[Jun.
-2024]** I finished my undergrad study at UCSB and will continue my graduate study as a Ph.D student at UCSB
+- **June 2024:** Completed my undergraduate studies at UCSB and began my Ph.D. program in Computer Science at UCSB.
-- **[Apr.
-2024]** I joined UCSB NLP Group as an undergrad research assistant, advised by Prof. Shiyu Chang.
+- **April 2024:** Joined the UCSB NLP Group as an undergraduate research assistant under the guidance of Prof. Shiyu Chang.